Azure/Industrial-IoT/docs/industrial_iot_deployment.md

 8. Select Resource Group.
 You would be presented with options of either using an existing Resource Group or creating a new one.
-If you choose to use an existing one, you will be presented with a list of all Resource Group within the Subscription to choose from.
+If you choose to use an existing one, you will be presented with a list of all Resource Groups within the Subscription to choose from.
 Otherwise, you would be asked to select a Region for the new Resource Group and provide a name for it.
 Output for the latter case is below.

     > **Note:** If the application encounters an error during execution, it will ask you whether to perform a cleanup or not.
 Cleanup works by deleting registered Applications and the Resource Group.
-This means, that if an existing Resource Group has been selected for the deployment and error occurs, then selecting to perform cleanup will also trigger deletion of all resources previously present in the Resource Group.
+This means if an existing Resource Group has been selected for the deployment and an error occurs then selecting to perform cleanup will also trigger deletion of all resources previously present in the Resource Group.
 More details can be found in [Resource Cleanup](#resource-cleanup).